Air Jamaica: Destinations in 1999

-According to the October 1999 Air Jamaica route map, in the U.S. the airline had added Atlanta (ATL), Baltimore (BWI), Fort Lauderdale (FLL), Los Angeles (LAX), Newark (EWR) and Orlando (MCO) to its route network and was still serving Chicago (ORD), Miami (MIA), New York City (JFK) and Philadelphia (PHL) but had discontinued service to Dallas (DFW) and Houston (IAH).
+According to the October 1999 Air Jamaica route map, in the U.S. the airline had added Atlanta (ATL), Baltimore (BWI), Fort Lauderdale (FLL), Los Angeles (LAX), Newark (EWR) and Orlando (MCO) to its route network and was still serving Chicago (ORD), Miami (MIA), New York City (JFK), Philadelphia (PHL), Dallas (DFW) and Houston (IAH).
 This Air Jamaica route map also indicates the airline had discontinued service to Frankfurt (FRA) and Zurich (ZRH) in Europe but was still serving London Heathrow Airport (LHR).
 In Canada, Air Canada was operating code sharing flights on behalf of Air Jamaica on the Toronto (YYZ) routes.
 In the Caribbean, Air Jamaica had added service to Barbados (BGI), Bonaire (BON), Grenada (GND), Havana (HAV) and St. Lucia (UVF) and was continuing to serve Grand Cayman (GCM).
 This Air Jamaica route map also indicates the airline was operating a hub at Montego Bay (MBJ) in addition to its Kingston (KIN) service.